-5045: College Preparatory Lab Physical Science
+5044: College Preparatory Lab Physical Science

-Aligned with Massachusetts Science and Technology frameworks, this course targets twelfthgrade students who are preparing for admission to four-year colleges and universities.
-This college-preparatory offering integrates principles of physics and chemistry with laboratory experimentation and problem-solving applications.
-Units of study include matter identification and classification as well as phase changes; understanding how to read and use the Periodic Table of Elements; understand and demonstrate chemical reactions; graphical analysis of motion and forces; differentiate the forms of energy.
+Aligned with the Massachusetts Science and Technology Engineering Frameworks, being a math-based science, this course integrates principles of physics and chemistry with laboratory experimentation and problem-solving applications.
+Units of study include review of the scientific method, matter identification and classification as well as phase changes, atomic structure, how to read and use the Periodic Table of Elements, how to describe and explain chemical bonding and reactions, graphical analysis of linear motion and fundamental forces, and differentiating the common forms of mechanical energy.

-5046: College Preparatory Lab Horticulture
+5045: College Preparatory Lab Horticulture

 This is a laboratory inquiry-based course with a focus on problem-solving applications.
 Students will obtain skills that are necessary to plant, grow, and tend a garden.
 In addition, students will gain the skills to maintain and care for a well-established rain garden.
-Students will understand the reason for maintaining a rain garden and its benefits to the environment.
+Students will understand the structure and function of plants and their importance in our world.